freedomofpress/securedrop-workstation-docs/docs/admin/reference/provisioning_usb.rst

 Provisioning Export USB devices
 ===============================

-SecureDrop Workstation supports the export of submissions from the Qubes client to a LUKS- or VeraCrypt-encrypted USB *Export Device*.
+SecureDrop Workstation supports the export of submissions from the SecureDrop App to a LUKS- or VeraCrypt-encrypted USB *Export Device*.

 Creating a LUKS-encrypted drive